kekyo/RelaxVersioner/README.md

 ## History

+* 3.2.60:
+  * Fixed the `ThisAssembly` symbol could not be referenced at build time.
+* 3.2.50:
+  * Improved to use the highest version number when multiple version tags are included in the same commit.
 * 3.2.40:
   * .NET 8.0 RC2 is now supported.
 Although it can probably be used for the .NET 8.0 release without any modification, but will release a rebuilt version after .NET 8.0 is released.
 * 3.2.20: